Bespopovtsy

+Bespopovtsy (беспоповцы), often called Priestless Old Believers in English, are one of the two major groups of Old Believers.
+Unlike the Popovtsy ("priested"), the Bespopovtsy reject priests ordained following the liturgical reforms of Patriarch Nikon of Moscow in the 17th century.

+Historical background

+After the reforms of Patriarch Nikon of Moscow in the 1650s, many members of the Russian Orthodox Church refused to acknowledge the changes which he had made to bring the church in line with the Greek Orthodox Church.

+Modern beliefs

-Priestless Old Believers may have evolved into the first Spiritual Christians which were divided into various and diverse tribal sects including: Pomortsy, Fedoseyans, Filippians, Beguny ("Runners"), Netovtsy/Netovshchina, and many others.
+Priestless Old Believers may have evolved into the first Spiritual Christians which were divided into various and diverse tribal sects including: Pomortsy, Fedoseyans, Filippians, Chasovennye, Beguny ("Runners"), Saviour's Confession (Netovtsy/Netovshchina), and many others.
 Some reject priests and a number of church rites, such as the Eucharist, believing that any priest or hierarch who has used the Nikonite Rites has forfeited apostolic succession.
 Others still believe in the existence of a priesthood, but happen to find themselves without priests.
 Many such sects have historically received Nikonite priests that have publicly repented from the reforms of Patriarch Nikon.

+The US

+In the 21st century, over 7,000 Old Believers live in the US, with settlements in Oregon and Alaska.